 Marc Haskelson, CEO of Compliancy Group comments that “The HIPAA regulations apply to all healthcare organizations whether large or small, Covered Entities, or Business Associates.
 It is provided to these organizations to secure protected health information in a organized manner.
 This organized management is contained in the The Seven Elements, and are the absolute bare minimum, non-negotiable skeleton of any compliance program.

-HIPAA regulation has grown since its initial implementation in 1996, and now includes specific rules surrounding the use and dissemination of protected health information (PHI) and electronic protected health information (ePHI).
-Below, we’ll get into some of the particulars.
+The HIPAA regulation has grown since its initial implementation in 1996, and now includes specific rules surrounding the use and dissemination of protected health information (PHI) and electronic protected health information (ePHI).
+Let’s do a deep dive into HIPAA.
+Follow along our HIPAA compliance checklist, to find out where your organization stands.

 The HIPAA Compliance Checklist: The Privacy Rule